fbseitz/diceGUI/README.md

 ***9/9/21 Update***

 The updated version of this project incorportating the dice roll history as a graph in the GUI is now live.
 This has not been redone as a standalone executable, but should work in a code editor.
+A picture depicting the new version is uploaded is "DiceGUIversion2".